 Disadvantages of calcium silicate bricks:

-- These bricks are manufactured using a mechanized method only.
+- These types of bricks are manufactured using a mechanized method only.

 - They are unsuitable for foundations and paving because the presence of water can cause damage to bricks and poor resistance to abrasion.